 Professor Rosenthal states that this is groundbreaking research in that it offers individuals suffering with depression (and their physicians) another way to treat the condition.
 Additionally, BOTOX® does not interfere with other medications/treatments.

 Study Supports Theory: Facial Muscles Play a Vital Role in Regulating a Person’s Mood

 Another study, conducted by the University of Basel’s M. Axel Wollmer and published online at the US National Library of Medicine, finds that when compared to a placebo, BOTOX® injections are superior in a group of depressed patients.

-The 2014 Kruger and Wollmer placebo controlled, double-blind study of 30 participants indicates BTX can improve depression or even send it into remission.
-All 30 participants in this study suffered with treatment-resistant depression.
+The 2014 Kruger and Wollmer placebo-controlled, double-blind study of 30 participants indicate BTX can improve depression or even send it into remission.
+All 30 participants in this study suffered from treatment-resistant depression.

 The study participants received either a single dose injection of a placebo (saline) or a single dose injection of BOTOX®.
 Over a period of 16 weeks, depression symptoms were measured using the Hamilton Depression Rating Scale (HAMD17).

-Researchers concluded that just one treatment with BOTOX® might provide patients relief from symptoms related to depression.
+Researchers concluded that just one treatment with BOTOX® might relieve patients from symptoms related to depression.
 This is especially true for those who do not show improvement on antidepressant medications.
 This study also supports the theory that facial muscles play a vital role in regulating a person’s mood.

 Dr. Charles Dietzek offers patients at his South Jersey Cosmetic Center BOTOX® injections.
 He can use BTX to decrease the appearance of frown lines and reduce wrinkles.
-Dr. Dietzek also offers his patients a variety of other cosmetic services using products like Radiesse®, Juvederm® and Belotero®.
+Dr. Dietzek also offers his patients various other cosmetic services using products like Radiesse®, Juvederm®, and Belotero®.
 If you reside in or near New Jersey and are looking for a cosmetic doctor, contact Dr. Dietzek today.